shiuandai/Cookie-Consent/README.md

 ---

-> The **Cookie Consent** is my seventh static website in which I introduce my hometown spots and brief information to visitors who can review and knowing more about Taiwanese culture.
-Welcome to contact me if you need a local tour guide.
+> The **Cookie Consent** is my seventh static website. it is a floating window which is usually used on the website to collect the data.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML & CSS knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [My Hometown Homepage](https://shiuandai.github.io/Hometown-Homepage/).
+I start the Scrimba Module 5 course- Essential JavaScript Concepts and learn how to use JavaScript event and time lag setting skills.
+At the end of the course, I follow the & Other Stories website template to finish the cookie window, take a look at the project→ [Cookie Consent](https://shiuandai.github.io/Hometown-Homepage/).

 ## How I start the project?